koepalex/templates/TS/OMP_Technical_Specifications.md

 #### Version (x.y.z)

 ```
 Service indicator (z) for the document.
 Incremented every time a corrective update is made to the approved document version by the WG.
-It should describe at a high level the main changes made to the specification compared to the previous version.
+This section should describe at a high level the main changes made to the specification compared to the previous version.
 The description should be brief, target length should be one paragraph.

 DELETE THIS COMMENT
 ```